annargrs/blog/_posts/2022/2022-11-01-attribution.md

 Another key difference is that if they aim to be an original artist/musician/writer, while they build on prior work, the point is always to add enough of their own thinking that the next generation has something to similarly learn from _them_ (and not only their 'sources').
 It is far from clear that we get that same degree of creativity from generative models.

-With regards to AI art in particular: I'm not an artist at all, but it seems that it's actually the style (shapes, color schemes etc) rather than the particular images/artifacts that the artist spends a lifetime developing, and that brings them professional recognition.
+With regards to AI art in particular: I'm not an artist at all, but it seems that it's actually the style (shapes, color schemes etc) rather than just the particular images/artifacts that the artist spends a lifetime developing, and that also bring them professional recognition.
 They seem to very much disagree that it is ok to just appropriate that {% cite Heikkila_2022_This_artist_is_dominating_AI-generated_art_And_hes_not_happy_about_it %}.
 [Spawning AI](https://spawning.ai/) has built a [tool](https://haveibeentrained.com/) for artists to detect when their work has been part of popular training datasets.

 In conclusion: no, generative models are _not_ doing the same kind of latent search over the possible things they could "say" as the humans do when they produce texts or art.
 A key difference is that for humans it is not only a cognitive activity driven by content considerations, but also a social activity.
 We are acutely aware of when attribution is needed, we provide that attribution, and we expect attribution in return.
 Granted, different people may have a different sense of when attribution is appropriate (based on their personal experience, familiarity with a subject, the social norms in their environment, etc.) - but that does not make the fundamental principle any less real.